blisster138/JMP/docs/notes.md

 ## Goals
 - As a developer, I can can commit and push code to a remote repository
 - As a user, I can read the vision about the tool.
+- As a consultant or support staff member, I can get an automated drumbeat with weekly update of what progress we've made
+- As a member of a software development team, I can access and download this tool as an open source project

+# Drumbeat Retro
+**Positives:**
+- Getting back into some development & coding
+- Connected the repo (including public SSH key)
+- Went fishing

+**Questions or Concerns:**
+- Remote pairing etiquette for driver/navigator (it's easier co-located)

+**Negatives:**
+- No colocation
+- Pop doesn't want to work with second display